Bolanle-kani/Portfolio/README.md

 # [Loan Prediction](https://github.com/Women-Techsters-Fellowship-2021/Loan-Prediction-Model)
 * Analyzed and visualized data
-* Worked with a team tp build an algorithm for loan prediction
+* Worked with a team t0 build an algorithm for loan prediction